A site for horses and all things equestrian.

 “We do this family rule … I’m not going to show him at the Futurity.
 Craig Thompson’s got him,” he said.
 “Craig may show him, but Cory is definitely going to show him.
 And then, you know, after the Futurity is over, I might get to show him a time or two, like it out in Abilene or something.”

-He wants to have a limited-age horse for Cory.
-He’d rather see Cory win than win himself, anyway.
+He wants to have limited-age horses for Cory to ride.
+He says he’d rather see his son win than win himself, anyway.

 “I’ll be able to show it some, so I’m not hanging up my spurs completely,” he said.
 “But, I don’t plan on showing every weekend like I used to.”

-By Cory’s estimate, they’ve enjoyed the cutting business together for the last 24 years.
+By Cory’s estimate, he and his father have enjoyed the cutting business together for the last 24 years.
 He described the experience as “fantastic,” saying it has increased the bond between them.
 Cory’s daughters, who love horses as well, admire that their grandfather is a cowboy.

 He looks forward to continuing to breed horses with his dad.
 Over the years, Cory’s come to appreciate the excitement and hope attached to a good 3-year-old cutting horse.
-Now, he’s excited to share that with his father.
+Now, he looks forward to continuing to breed mares and helping his father grow Emerson Quarter Horses.
+He’s also excited to share the hope for Futurity success with his father.

 “It’s wonderful piece of hope that we have each year, [or] every couple years when we have a good prospect,” he said, adding.
 “I’ve always watched my dad, he always has that hope of, ‘Well, we got that next 3-year-old coming up.
 What is it going to be like?
 How’s it going to perform?’
 And now I’m really starting to to see how much fun life is with with that next prospect hope.”